pewpewlive/hybroid-live/spec/syntax.md

 ### While loops

-In Livecode and PPL while loops are discouraged.
+In Hybroid and PPL while loops are discouraged.
 However, you can still use them if you want or need to.

 ```rs
 while true {